january3/vtree2/docs/reference/plot.vtree.md

   If TRUE (default), show the root node (total population).

-- var_labels:

-  If TRUE (default), add names of the variables to the plot.
-  Alternatively, it can be a named character vector where names are the variable names and values are the labels to be displayed for those variables.
-If FALSE or NULL, no variable labels are shown.

 - legend:

   If TRUE, a legend is added to the plot.
 Default is FALSE.

+- legend_tiny:

+  If TRUE, just the var names are shown on the margin.
+Default: TRUE.

 - margins: